 Our Father, which is in Heaven, hallowed be Your Name.
 Your Kingdom come, Your will be done in Earth as it is in Heaven.
 What is going on in Heaven?
-Well, whatever it is, God wants the same thing to be going on down here on this planet.
+Whatever it is, God wants the same thing to go on down here on this planet.

 I am sure that there is a lot of praising going on up there.
 Praising God with song, with instruments, with dancing, people humming happy tunes as they go about their business, hand clapping, foot stomping, jumping up and down, spinning around.

 I think that angels and people probably do acrobatic displays of praise, as well.
 I am looking forward to being able to do cartwheels!
 I never have been able to do them before, not even when I was a kid.
 I was too uncoordinated and too scared of hurting myself.

 You might ask, "Now, Lanny, are you sure about that stuff about acrobatics?
 Won't people's robes of righteousness and garments of salvation fly up and expose them?
 God surely does not want stuff like that to happen, after He has gone to so much trouble to cover our nakedness by sending Yeshua to die on the cross."